csstubb/Chicken_Jockey_IT_360/README.md

 Results are printed to the console ranked by priority and saved to:
 - `logs/results.json` — full detailed output
-- `logs/results.csv` — summary suitable for importing into forensic tools
+- `logs/results.csv` — summary for importing into forensic tools

-MIT